Vivienne Faull: Episcopal ministry

 Faull was thought by many to be a leading candidate for the first woman appointed a bishop in the Church of England when canon law was altered in 2014 to allow female bishops, but the first woman to be made a bishop was Libby Lane.
 Faull eventually became the 18th female bishop in 2018.

 On 15 May 2018, it was announced that Faull would be the next Bishop of Bristol, the diocesan bishop of the Diocese of Bristol, in succession to Mike Hill.
 She officially took up the appointment when she was elected and confirmed on 25 June 2018.
 On 3 July 2018, she was consecrated a bishop by Justin Welby, the Archbishop of Canterbury, during a service at St Paul's Cathedral, London.
 She was installed as the 56th Bishop of Bristol at Bristol Cathedral on 20 October 2018 and introduced as a Lord Spiritual at the House of Lords on 23 October.

+On 6 February 2025, Faull announced her intention to retire effective 1 September.

 Views

 Faull's views have been described as "centrist to liberal" and as "open evangelical".

 In 2014, she said that she supported the blessing of same-sex partnerships.
-In 2023, in reaction to the announcement that the Church of England was planing on introducing bleassing for same-sex couples, she stated "I further support a change to the law that would allow for the marriage of same-sex couples in church, and regret that this proposal does not extend that legal change".
+In 2023, in reaction to the announcement that the Church of England was planning on introducing blessing for same-sex couples, she stated "I further support a change to the law that would allow for the marriage of same-sex couples in church, and regret that this proposal does not extend that legal change".

+In 2023, she was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Controversies

 In 2013 Faull was the target of hate mail during an unsuccessful campaign to have the remains of Richard III interred in York Minster.
 Protests against Faull's involvement in the decision to inter the remains in Leicester Cathedral continued, ultimately resulting in the prosecution of one protester, and an online petition calling for the removal of the dean.

 In October 2016 Faull was instrumental in the sacking of all the York Minster bellringers with no notice on grounds of safeguarding, and the subsequent suspension of a carillonneur.
-The locks were changed at the Minster and the ringers unable to lower the bells for safety.
-This was called 'uncharitable' and 'unChristian' in the press.
+Subsequent security measures were called 'uncharitable' and 'unChristian' in the press.
 The Archbishop, John Sentamu, decried the way that Faull had been "hounded" and said that she was one of the best deans he had ever worked with.
 The bell ringers had been dismissed following a claim of sexual assault against one of its members; although no conviction followed the cathedral chapter felt there was an ongoing risk.
 Several of the original bell ringers were recruited to the new team.